From the safety of the bank, it’s easy to forget just how powerful the water of even a relatively small river like the Pigeon River can be.

 Class III means four to five foot tall waves crashing over the bow; brief jolts and shimmies are to be expected.
-With a guide, class III rapids are pretty fun but an inexperienced boater would find themselves in trouble.
+With a guide, class III rapids are pretty fun but inexperienced boaters would find themselves in trouble.

 Class IV rapids

-Class IV rapids are steeper, more technical involving turns and spins across the current.
+Class IV rapids are steeper and more technical involving turns and spins across the current.
 They require more maneuvering (aka paddling and listening to your guide).

 But, it’s important to note, it’s not all rapids.
 There are plenty of opportunities to rest, float and enjoy the beauty of the forest as you float along.